s-arena/Website-Connectivity-Checker/readme.md

 # Website Connectivity Checker

-This program can be used to notify the user when a website (froma list of their choice) is down.
+This program can be used to notify the user when a website (from a list of their choice) is down.

 ## Requirements